from the archive, 2018

 Among all Muslim lands, it was in Persia that the seeds of Baha’ism were sown.

 In a land shaped by Shi’a expectancy and sense of ongoing revelation, in the city of Shiraz, there arose a self-proclaimed messenger of God, the Bab, who was the forerunner to Baha’u’llah, the founder of the Baha’i faith.
 The Bab’s heralding of Baha’u’llah is sometimes compared to the Baptist’s heralding of Christ.
-Ironically, the Baha’is are singled out for persecution from among all minority “heretic” sects today in Iran.
+Ironically, the Baha’i are singled out for persecution from among all minority “heretic” sects today in Iran.
 Neither the Christians, nor the Jews (who have been in Persia for the better part of three thousand years) are so persecuted - just the Baha’i, who were homegrown in a Shi’a matrix.
 Basic liberties and access to education have been denied them.
-Yet their message for the whole world readily resonates with many followers of Jesus :
+Yet their message for the whole world readily resonates with many in the west:

 That there is progressive revelation of the Divine plan which does not invalidate previous instalments.
 That from the middle of the nineteenth century onwards, the religious constituency had to be an inclusive, global one.
 That the species must move beyond racism, beyond religious intolerance, beyond all forms of bigotry; and promote gender equality.
 That unity in diversity is the goal.